AhmedAbouelkher/omega-docs/content/webhooks/create_endpoint.md

 #### Available events are

+- `video.process_failed` ✅ Triggered when video processing failed.

+- `video.process_succeeded` ✅ Triggered when video processing succeeded.

+- `video.deleted` ✅ Triggered when the video is successfully deleted.

+    > Called when the video is marked for deletion. (not when it is actually deleted.)

+- `video.failed_to_delete` ✅ Triggered when the video deleted failed.

+    > Called when the video failed to be marked for deletion. (not when it is actually deleted)

+- `video.deletion_reverted` ✅ Triggered when the video deletion is reverted.

+    > Called when the video deletion is reverted.

 - `video.uploaded` ⚠️ Triggered when video is uploaded or ready to be pushed for processing.

 - `video.ready_for_processing` ❌ Triggered when video is pushed for processing and ready (but not yet processed).